Valedictory: of or relating to an occasion of leave-taking.

 Being literally pushed into a classroom that fall, filled with abject fear, I had no illusions of lasting the week, let alone the forty-seven years that followed.
 Forces beyond my control planted me here and, as luck would have it, I grew into the position.
 Hindsight could be telling me that it’s relatively easy to do a job when you have little idea what that job actually is.
 So I stayed one chapter ahead of the students, who were, I should add, just four or five years my junior.
 The blind teaching the deaf and dumb how to cha-cha is a politically incorrect but highly appropriate metaphor.

 Among my many assumptions was a notion that students of architecture might have genuine interest in the history of the profession for which they were preparing — a foolish one, I admit, but the operative force guiding me at the time.

-Blogging in Agincourt about measuring “the good life” has led me to dozens of websites fluent on the topic, but nothing thus far seems to apply directly.
+Blogging in Agincourt about measuring “the good life” has led me to dozens of websites fluent on the topic, but nothing thus far seems to apply directly to my case.
 If you’ve got a metric for success, please share it and help me understand what these nearly fifty years have meant.
 Because I don’t have a clue.

 These two photographic images, by the way, were made by early 20th century photographer Alvin Langdon Coburn.
 Their mystic melancholy suits my mood today and most others, for that matter.
 So enjoy them, if nothing else.